HojdaAdelin/SaveNet/README.md

 For better security and prevent potential hacker activity I decided to implement a local password.\
 This password will allow the user to open the SaveNet application.\
-For how don't know this password SaveNet won't be opened so unauthorized person can't decrypt secured files.
+For who don't know this password SaveNet won't be opened so unauthorized person can't decrypt secured files.

 # Encrypt & Decrypt